Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/README.md

    and Topics seamlessly the context of WCF applications using the NetMessagingBinding.
 * **Sessions with the NetMessagingBinding** - The [NetMessagingSession](./NetMessagingSession) sample shows how to use Service Bus sessions with the NetMessagingBinding.

+### External Samples

+* **Authentication using Managed Service Identity** - The [MSI_Authentication](https://github.com/Azure-Samples/app-service-msi-servicebus-dotnet) sample shows how to send and receive data from Azure Service Bus Queue at run-time from an App Service with a Managed Service Identity (MSI)
+* **High throughput performance sample** - The [PerformanceSample](https://github.com/Azure-Samples/service-bus-dotnet-messaging-performance) can be used to help benchmark Service Bus premium messaging, and can be used for performance best practices.